Paperback-iOS/website/src/help/guides/adding-repos.md

 # External Source Repositories
 ## What is an External Repository?
 **Paperback** out of the box only comes with **MangaDex** as a source for manga.
 The app however has support for adding sources from external repositories which are not on the official listings.
-Beta Sources, 18+ Sources, and sources developed independently are seperated due to **Paperback** having to adhere to Apple policies in order to be distributed through TestFlight and the Apple App Store.
+Beta Sources, 18+ Sources, and sources developed independently are separated due to **Paperback** having to adhere to Apple policies in order to be distributed through TestFlight and the Apple App Store.

 ## Adding an External Repository